 Current textbooks are expensive, and not really great.
 Creating free textbooks that schools could modify for their own purposes would raise the bar.

-Children are not meant to be sitting down and studying for 7 hours a day!
-Recess time has shrunk to almost nothing, gym is often culled if other 'more important' events need to take place and then children are penalized for having too much energy.
 Schools need to incorporate multiple breaks for the children throughout the school day.
 Learning does not occur only at the student desk.
 Our elementary school recently shortened... more »

 Access to books is the most important factor in improving literacy.
 This means well-funded, well-stocked school libraries with qualified librarians.